ehabsoa82/signServer_local/README.md

   workerPropertiesSecret: workers-secret
 ```

-Sample properties files for different types of workers are availble in the [SignServer github repository](https://github.com/Keyfactor/signserver-ce/tree/main/signserver/doc/sample-configs).
+Sample properties files for different types of workers are available in the [SignServer GitHub repository](https://github.com/Keyfactor/signserver-ce/tree/main/signserver/doc/sample-configs).

 Note that the samples prefix properties with `WORKERGENID1` which always creates a new worker.
 In order to handle container restarts, exact worker ID should be used like in the example above.
 This way the worker is created if it does not already exist, otherwise properties are applied to the existing worker with that ID.